AI-Assisted Product Messaging

 Example: Therapeutic Interchange Management

-Starting from the BRD and Jira documentation, I used this workflow to produce a structured overview and value framework — which was then developed into an executive presentation used by the Vice President of Customer Success and Head of Product Marketing for a summit meeting with our largest customer.
+Starting from the BRD and Jira documentation, I used this workflow to produce a structured overview and value framework, which was then developed into an executive presentation used by the Vice President of Customer Success and Head of Product Marketing for a summit meeting with our largest customer.

-The executive presentation built from it: View Slide Deck
+The executive presentation built from it:View Slide Deck

-This workflow directly supports one of the most important things a product marketer can do: making sure the organization talks about why something matters, not just what it does — before the product ever ships.
+This workflow directly supports one of the most important things any strategic communicator can do: ensuring the organization speaks with one voice about why something matters, not just what it is, before a message ever reaches an audience.